Nomita Chandy

-Chandy was secretary of Ashraya, a non governmental organization, working mainly towards the rehabilitation to destitute children.
+She was the founder and secretary of Ashraya, a non-governmental organization, working mainly towards the rehabilitation to destitute children.
 Under the aegis of the organization, Chandy and her colleagues were successful in arranging for the legal adoption of 2000 children within the country and 1000 outside.
 The organization also runs a school, Neelbagh, and a safe crèche for the children of migrant workers and takes care of eight visually impaired children at the child care centre.

-The Government of India honored Nomita Chandy in 2011, with the fourth highest civilian award of Padma Shri.
+In 2021, she was honoured by the Government of India with Padma Shri, the fourth highest Indian civilian award.

+Death

 Chandy died in May 2015 at Bengaluru.